 Ways to use Roasted Ratatouille

-- Combine with 8 to 10 ounces cooked pasta as shown in the first two photos above, and serve warm or at room temperature.
+- Combine with 8 to 10 ounces cooked pasta as shown in the photos; add plenty of fresh uncooked cherry or grape tomatoes (halved).
+Serve warm or at room temperature.
 Use additional vinaigrette as needed.
 Delicious served with a simple bean dish like Two-Bean Salad.

 - Serve over polenta and accompany with a green salad with chickpeas or red beans tossed in.